duckduckgo/duckduckgo-help-pages/_docs/results/local-results-mobile.md

 If the browser location in Chrome on Android remains unavailable, then open the ⋮ Menu and go to Privacy and security &gt; Site settings &gt; Location, and allow location access for DuckDuckGo.
 Reload DuckDuckGo Search, and try again.

-### You can disable your location again anytime.
+### You can disable your location again anytime

-To do so, open [Search Settings](https://duckduckgo.com/settings), scroll down to 'Location', and use the 'Clear' button.
+**From [Search Settings](https://duckduckgo.com/settings)**, scroll down to “Location”, and use the “Clear” button.

+**From the Map Instant Answer or Expanded Map**, click location icon.
+If you’ve already granted permission, click the "Clear & Disable" button to revoke your location permissions.

 You can also manually clear your browser cookies for duckduckgo.com.